 ".
 Such a co-skipper has to confirm that he is able to steer the boat in case the skipper is not able to do his job.
 Usually there are no papers requested from the Co-Skipper.

-In case you are a licensed skipper but you are new into catamaran sailing: We recommed to hire a professional skipper for the first one or two days.
-During this time, the pro-skipper can instruct you about maneuvring a cat.
+In case, you are a licensed skipper but you are new into catamaran sailing: We recommend to hire a professional skipper for the first one or two days.
+During this time, the pro-skipper can instruct you about manoeuvring a cat.
 You will feel safer and you get faster into catamaran sailing, avoiding mistakes.

-Which is the best period for a catamaran charter in Greece?
+Which is the best period for a catamaran rental in Greece?

-The best months for catamaran charters in Greece are April to October
+The best months for catamaran hire Greece are April to October

 How can I find the Best Deals for renting a catamaran in the Ionian or Aegean Sea?